annotation/text-fabric/docs/Api/Apps.md

                 Responsible for calling the extra Api for the corpus with the desired locations and modules.

-                This extraApi will be active as a TF data server, interacting with a local webserver that serves local web page in the browser.
+                This extraApi will be active as a TF kernel, interacting with a local webserver that serves local web page in the browser.

             ??? abstract "web browsing settings"
-                The Text-Fabric data server, webserver and browser need settings:
+                The TF kernel, webserver and browser need settings:

                 setting | example | description
                 --- | --- | ---
-                protocol | `http://` | protocol of local website host | `localhost` | server address of local website webport | `8001` | port for the local website port | `18981` | port through wich the data server and the web server communicate
+                protocol | `http://` | protocol of local website host | `localhost` | server address of local website webport | `8001` | port for the local website port | `18981` | port through wich the TF kernel and the webserver communicate

             ??? abstract "data settings"
-                The Text-Fabric data server needs context information:
+                The TF kernel needs context information:

                 setting | type | description
                 --- | --- | ---